 12. Half-Up, Half-Down

 Mixed-race girls can stand out from the crowd with medium braids all over their heads.
-These plaits can be styled further in a number of ways just like normal hair.
+These plaits can be styled further in several ways, just like normal hair.
 The easiest one is to secure the front strands in a ponytail creating a classic half-up, half-down look.

 13. Catchy Cornrows